nestauk/industrial-taxonomy/README.md

 ## Setup

+Ensure you have AWS configured, and [git-crypt](https://github.com/AGWA/git-crypt) installed.

-To configure git and build the environment simply run `make install`.
+To configure git, build the environment, and setup metaflow simply run `make install`.

 ## Code-style